-This course covers the relation between philosophy and the National Education Philosophy and Rukun Negara.
-Philosophy is used as a tool to refine the culture of thought in life through the art and methods of thinking as well as through our understanding of the concept of the human person.
-Key topics in philosophy, namely epistemology, metaphysics, and ethics, are discussed in the context of current issues.
-Emphasis is given to philosophy as the basis for inter-cultural dialogue and fostering common values.
-At the end of this course, students will be able to see the disciplines of knowledge as a comprehensive and integrated body of knowledge.
+The course discusses the fundamentals of philosophy.
+The main topics in this course are epistemology, metaphysics, ethics, methods of thinking, and the concept of the human person, and these are discussed in the context of current issues.
+Emphasis is given to philosophy as a basis for inter-cultural dialogue, to foster common values, and its relation to the National Education Philosophy and Rukun Negara.
+At the end of this course, students will be able to understand the importance of philosophy in culture and life.